adenannofrizal/adenannofrizal.github.io/README.md

   - Department of Geography

 ## Activities
+- 13 Nopember 2025 // I am happy to announce that our latest article entitled "Needle- and Canopy-Level Genetic Variation in Scots Pine (Pinus sylvestris L.) Revealed by Hyperspectral Phenotyping Across Sites and Seasons" has been published at Evolutionary Applications, Scopus Q1, IF:3.2.[(link)](https://onlinelibrary.wiley.com/journal/17524571)
 - 09 September 2025 // I am happy to announce that I have passed my state doctoral exam.
 I hope to defend my doctoral dissertation as soon as possible
 - 13 - 15 November 2024 // I participated in 3rd Workhsop on International Cooperation in Spaceborne Imaging Spectroscopy, ESA-ESTEC Noordwijk Netherland
 - 22 October 2024 // I am in Bonn as a visiting student in the Remote Sensing Research Group at the University of Bonn for 5 months.
 During this visit, I will learn about the application of DART RTM for evaluating forest health